davewasthere/davebeer/_posts/2012-05-16-cant-trust-the-internets.md

 ---
 layout: post
 title: Can't trust the internets
+description: Scams abound on the internet.
+I've been caught out a couple of times and yet I feel I'm pretty savvy on the whole.
+There must be a lot of it going on...
 ---
 I've lost my mojo a little lately.
 Feel like I got sucked in by two online purchases.
 One was a laptop which has a fault whenever I try and run it off battery.
 I had a bad vibe about it from the start, but persisted with the sale for some unknown reason.
 Now disputing it with ebay, so we'll see how that goes.